 Content of Figures

-In keeping with the transformational change that is occurring as increased digitalisation impacts all industry sectors, AWS has extended the identity ...Login Get full Access
+In keeping with the transformational change that is occurring as increased digitalisation impacts all industry sectors, AWS has extended the identity management features of their cloud platform.
+This allows customers to enhance their business processes, it lets them identify users who are accessing corporate facilities and it reduces cybersecurity risk by enabling better access control.

 2 Product Description